kyle-ngyn/League-of-Legends-Build-Finder/README.md

 Please note that this tool was developed for **ARAM**.
 Champion builds are dependent on matchups, elos, and regions, so use for ranked at your own risk.

+If it doesn't seem to work, there's probably no data currently available on OP.GG/U.GG leaderboards (ex. the season reset).

 ## Notes

 * **Requests & Beautiful Soup**: The information I want to scrape is part of JavaScript data that is loaded dynamically.
 Thus, the Requests library won't work, since it only gets static HTML elements.